 Detail view of a regular validation rule

-Text area for building the validation rule by combining elements and operators.
+ConfigurationText area for building the validation rule by combining elements and operators.
 The system provides autocomplete with available elements grouped by form template.
-Elements are referenced using their business names (e.g., BalanceSheet.Assets.EndingBalance).
+Elements are referenced using their business names (for example, BalanceSheet.Assets.EndingBalance).
+You can select both lowest-level rows and superordinate rows as operands — a superordinate row reference resolves to its aggregated value at evaluation time, using the aggregation method defined for that row in the template.
+The supported operators are:

-• Comparison operators (=, !=, >, <, >=, <=)
+- Comparison operators=, !=, >, <, >=, <=

-Defines the behavior when the validation fails.
-The following options are available:
+Validation typeDefines the behavior when the validation fails.
+Available values:

-Optional text field to explain the purpose of the validation rule.
+DescriptionOptional text field to explain the purpose of the validation rule.
 Helps other administrators understand the business logic behind the rule.

 Intercompany validation rules compare values between related reporting entities, such as subsidiaries or group companies.
-The following options are available:

 The Detail view of an intercompany validation rule is displayed.